The Many Faces of Man

 As to their clothing, everyone dressed the same.
 Animal skins.
 No going to the mall.
 They all clothed themselves in animal skins and fur of some sort.
-Imagine going to one of their parties and everyone is dressed the same, the horror!

 I mean let’s step back and get a look at this.
 Even allowing for different tailoring of the animal skins a group of hominins standing around is looking pretty much the same.
 Certainly, the differences were not enough to recoil from.

-To that point this year (2018) scientists have discovered unknown hominin DNA in a group of West Africans.
+In 2018, scientists have discovered unknown hominin DNA in a group of West Africans.
 Eight percent of the genetic ancestry from the West African Yoruba population has this unknown or ‘Ghost’ DNA.